BlanchonMarc/Sync_Pola_IMU_ROS/README.md

 - Connect the IMU to the computer.
 (You can also follow instructions [here](https://github.com/roboticslab-fr/euler_imu) if not installed)
 - Test the IMU stream.

-Initialize the IMU
+Initialize the IMU:

 `roslaunch euler_imu imu_gx3-35_init.launch --screen`

-Start the IMU
+Start the IMU:

 `roslaunch euler_imu imu_gx3-35_init.launch --screen`

-Check the pose stream of the IMY
+Check the pose stream of the IMU:

 `rostopic echo /imu_3dm_node/imu/pose`

 ***